 There are numerous theories on how Russian Blue Cat was found.
-There is one theory that tells us that breed was developed in Northern Russia when sailors from Europe travelled there in the 19th century.
-Others believe that they are descendant of cats that were owned by Russian Czars.
+There is one theory that tells us that breed was developed in Northern Russia when sailors from Europe traveled there in the 19th century.
+Others believe that they are descendants of cats that were owned by Russian Czars.

 Common Russian Blue Cat Conditions and Diseases

-- Weight related problems – The Russian Blue enjoys eating her food which means that she can continue eating without any problem.
-However, you should create a healthy diet and limit the amount of wood in order to combat with potential obesity.
+- Weight-related problems – The Russian Blue enjoys eating her food which means that she can continue eating without any problem.
+However, you should create a healthy diet and limit the amount of wood in order to combat potential obesity.
 Cover your Russian Blue Cat with PetCare and rest assured for the future.

 - They were originally called the Archangel cat

 - Russian Blue Cats are not very vocal.